 The City’s implementation of Measure H is limited to the establishment of the Rental Housing Board.
 City staff is not empowered by the Measure to act as the Rental Board in the interim period.
 In fact, for City staff to act as the Rental Housing Board would be inconsistent with the clear instructions of the Measure as stated above.
 Once the Rental Board is established and convenes, the Rental Housing Board will interpret and implement the specific actions required under Measure H.

 Rental Housing Board Responsibilities

 The powers and duties of the Rental Housing Board are delineated in Section 1811(e) of the newly adopted Charter Amendment.
 Among other things, the future Pasadena Rental Housing Board will have the authority to establish rent increases, produce written notices and publish forms for noticing to current and prospective tenants, establish and maintain a rental registry, establish rules and regulations related to rent control, and enforcement of the Charter Amendment.

-While the City is responsible for establishing a process to appoint the Rental Housing Board, once appointed the Rental Housing Board will be responsible for fulfilling the powers and duties prescribed in the Charter Amendment.
+While the City Council appoints Rental Housing Board members, the Rental Housing Board is responsible for fulfilling the powers and duties prescribed in the Charter Amendment.
 The City cannot provide legal advice, interpret the amendment, or fulfil those duties assigned to the Rental Housing Board.

 The Pasadena Rental Housing Board was established as part of the adoption of Measure H. Its composition, duties, authority, and oversight of the Pasadena Fair & Equitable Housing Charter Amendment was codified in the City Charter Article XVIII, Section 1811 with the passage of Measure H.

 For more information about the Pasadena Rental Housing Board, including meeting dates, times, and agendas, visit the Rental Housing Board webpage.